Below, you will learn how to:

-Adding the value of a number field into a payment step
+Add the value of a numeric field into a payment step

-At times you may want to use numeric field values in a payment step.
-There are several fields from Collections steps for formulas to calculate totals:
+At times you may want to use numeric field values in a Payment Step.
+There are several fields from Information Collection Steps for formulas to calculate totals:

 - Number (no decimal)